smart-on-fhir/smart-on-fhir.github.io/tutorials/authorization/index.md

         <script>
         // Change this to the ID of the client that you registered with the SMART on FHIR authorization server. var clientId = "16cbfe7c-6c56-4876-944f-534f9306bf8b";

+        // For demonstration purposes, if you registered a confidential client
+        // you can enter its secret here.
+The demo app will pretend it's a confidential
+        // app (in reality it cannot be confidential, since it cannot keep secrets in the
+        // browser)
+        var secret = null;    // set me, if confidential

         // These parameters will be received at launch time in the URL var serviceUri = getUrlParameter("iss");